In this article, you will learn:

 Gross profit is the profit that your business earns after deducting the costs related to producing and selling goods and services from your business revenues.

-The gross profit of your business indicates how efficient your business is in utilizing raw material, labor, and overheads in producing goods and services.
+The gross profit of your business indicates how efficient your business is in utilising raw material, labour, and overheads in producing goods and services.

 You must remember that to calculate gross profit, only variable costs are taken into consideration, meaning the costs that change with the change in the level of output.